tbrandenburg/tb.example.gradle.uml2text/README.md

 # UML2 + gradle

-This sample project reading and writing a UML model.
+This sample project reading an UML model and generating the same with xPand.

 ## Usage